wwatkns/gomoku/README.md

 # gomoku

-School project: play Gomoku against our AI.
-This project aims to implement a minimax algorithm.
+This is a **school project**.
+The goal is to make a Gomoku game and an AI based on minimax algorithm.